Holographic data storage

-Holographic data storage is a potential technology in the area of high-capacity data storage.
+Holographic data storage is an experimental technology in the area of high-capacity data storage.
 While magnetic and optical data storage devices rely on individual bits being stored as distinct magnetic or optical changes on the surface of the recording medium, holographic data storage records information throughout the volume of the medium and is capable of recording multiple images in the same area utilizing light at different angles.

 Additionally, whereas magnetic and optical data storage records information a bit at a time in a linear fashion, holographic storage is capable of recording and reading millions of bits in parallel, enabling data transfer rates greater than those attained by traditional optical storage.

+Prototype versions of holographic drives and removable media have been developed, but no implementation of holographic storage has made it to market.

 Recording data

 Holographic data storage contains information using an optical interference pattern within a thick, photosensitive optical material.
 Light from a single laser beam is divided into two, or more, separate optical patterns of dark and light pixels.
 By adjusting the reference beam angle, wavelength, or media position, a multitude of holograms (theoretically, several thousand) can be stored on a single volume.